mark-watson/nlp_smalltalk/README.md

 ## Setup

-Change directory to of your Pharo Smalltalk installation and performa git pull on this project:
+Change directory to of your Pharo Smalltalk installation and perform a git pull on this project:

   git clone https://github.com/mark-watson/nlp_smalltalk.git